ParsaDarban/HMI-Rehabilitation/README.md

 The Importance of a Comprehensive Approach in Rehabilitation treatments should adopt a comprehensive approach that addresses all aspects of a patient’s physical, psychological, and social well-being.
 Combining the expertise of various professionals, including physicians, physiotherapists, psychologists, and social workers, can create a multidisciplinary and effective treatment plan.
 Moreover, raising awareness among families and communities about supporting individuals during rehabilitation is crucial.
 Today, with an increased emphasis on person-centered care, rehabilitation not only helps improve individual functionality but also plays a vital role in reintegrating individuals into society and enabling independent living.

+In this project, we developed the Flappy Bird game.
+The objective of the game is to control the bird to navigate through obstacles using a grip force mechanism.
+The game is programmed in MATLAB, although it can also be implemented in Python.
+Additionally, to capture analog signals and convert them to digital, we use an Arduino and a PowerLab device.

 You can find the complete information on data preprocessing, models, and their evaluation in the file Rehabilitation.pdf, which is written in English.